Reality of Unipotent elements in Classical Lie Groups: -reality and Classical Reality

 It is not true in general for a Lie group $G$ that $g =\exp X \in G$ is real (resp. strongly real) if and only if $ X $ is {\rm Ad}$ _G $-real (resp. strongly {\rm Ad}$ _G $-real).
-We give examples to illustrate the situation that the exponentiality condition on the Lie group $ G $ is necessary but not sufficient in the Proposition \ref{reality-old-new}.
+We give examples to illustrate this situation.